SCENE 01 / MARINE WILDLIFE

 Do you have specialized wildlife crews?

-Yes, we work with experienced Irish wildlife cinematographers who know the Wild Atlantic Way, Killarney and the offshore islands intimately.
-Many have credits with RTÉ, BBC, Sky and international natural history broadcasters covering Atlantic ecosystems.
+Here is what that looks like on the ground.
+Yes, we work with skilled Irish wildlife cinematographers who know the Wild Atlantic Way, Killarney and the offshore islands intimately.
+Many have credits with RTÉ, BBC, Sky and global natural history TV networks covering Atlantic ecosystems.

 What about permits for protected species and parks?

-Filming on Skellig Michael requires advance OPW coordination with strict seasonal access and visitor quotas; Killarney and Connemara National Parks require park authority approval; and the Irish Coast Guard coordinates safety for marine work.
+Filming on Skellig Michael needs advance OPW planning with strict seasonal access and visitor quotas.
+Killarney and Connemara National Parks need park authority approval;.
+The Irish Coast Guard sets up safety for marine work.
 Lead times of 2-4 weeks are typical for most permits.

 Can you provide underwater filming?

-Yes, we offer professional underwater cinematography with RED, ARRI and Sony cameras in housings.
-Our divers are experienced in cold Atlantic conditions, working safely with basking sharks, seals, kelp forests and the rich reef systems off Donegal and Cork.
+Here is how the picture comes together.
+Yes, we give pro dive shooting with RED, ARRI and Sony cameras in housings.
+Our divers are skilled in cold Atlantic conditions, working safely with basking sharks, seals, kelp forests and the rich reef systems off Donegal and Cork.

 What's the best season for wildlife filming in Ireland?